Active Darcy's Law

-The \correctText{instantaneous}{} global drift $\drift(t)$ \correctText{contains information on the momentary direction of net flux through the full channel}{quantifies the instantaneous new flux}, and can \correctText{be significant and}{} persist for finite durations (\fig{fig:actFlow}b; top).
+The global drift $\drift(t)$ quantifies the instantaneous new flux, and can persist for finite durations (\fig{fig:actFlow}b; top).
 Three instances illustrate different flow structures (\fig{fig:actFlow}c; top).
-First (\fig{fig:actFlow}c; top green), the instantaneous flow profile $\flowproInst(y,t)$ exhibits a significant net flux in the $+\hat{x}$ direction\correctText{.
-Nonetheless, there is}{, despite} opposing flow in the vicinity of the $y=0$ wall.
+First (\fig{fig:actFlow}c; top green), the instantaneous flow profile $\flowproInst(y,t)$ exhibits a significant net flux in the $+\hat{x}$ direction, despite opposing flow in the vicinity of the $y=0$ wall.
 This net flux $\drift(t)$ persists (\fig{fig:actFlow}b; top).
-The second moment (\fig{fig:actFlow}c; top purple) exhibits strong instantaneous flux $\drift(t)$ in $-\hat{x}$ direction; however, it is \correctText{less long}{short}-lived (\fig{fig:actFlow}b; top).
-The third time (\fig{fig:actFlow}c; pink) illustrates that \correctText{the instantaneous global drift}{} $\drift(t)$ can be near-zero, despite non-zero flow in different regions of the channel.
+The second moment (\fig{fig:actFlow}c; top purple) exhibits strong instantaneous flux $\drift(t)$ in $-\hat{x}$ direction; however, it is short-lived (\fig{fig:actFlow}b; top).
+The third time (\fig{fig:actFlow}c; pink) illustrates that $\drift(t)$ can be near-zero, despite non-zero flow in different regions of the channel.

-While large porosity can allow otherwise turbulent active flows to instantaneously possess \correctText{a}{} net global drift (\fig{fig:actFlow}a; top), lower porosity hinders \correctText{net instantaneous global}{instantaneous} drift (\fig{fig:actFlow}a; bottom).
-In lower porosity, pore-entrapped vortices are more frequent and long-lived (\fig{fig:actFlow}a; bottom and \movie{mov:LowPhi-trapped}).
-Furthermore, system-spanning streams are less likely and net fluxes become \correctText{less persitent (Fig.~3b; bottom).
-Comparatively, the global drift of the denser medium is noisier (Fig.~3b; bottom) and}{fleeting and noisier (\fig{fig:actFlow}b; bottom), while} the instantaneous flow profiles $\flowproInst(y,t)$ approach zero across the channel (\fig{fig:actFlow}c; bottom). \correctText{While there may be}{Although there are} localized flows, drag on the obstacles generally dominates.
+While large porosity can allow otherwise turbulent active flows to instantaneously possess net global drift (\fig{fig:actFlow}a; top), lower porosity hinders instantaneous drift (\fig{fig:actFlow}a; bottom).
+In lower porosity, pore-entrapped vortices are more frequent and long-lived (\fig{fig:actFlow}a; bottom and \movie{dmov:LowPhi-trapped}).
+Furthermore, system-spanning streams are less likely and net fluxes become fleeting and noisier (\fig{fig:actFlow}b; bottom), while the instantaneous flow profiles $\flowproInst(y,t)$ approach zero across the channel (\fig{fig:actFlow}c; bottom).
+Although there are localised flows, drag on the obstacles generally dominates.